 Measure your success

 BlueConic makes it easy to visualize the key aspects of your customer segments.
-You can create dashboards with insights showing profiles origins and the number of identifiable profiles.
+You can create dashboards with insights showing profile origins and the number of identifiable profiles.
 For example, you can zero in on a selected segment of profiles and use the Profile Identifiers insight to show which unique identifiers are known, for example, the login name, email address, customer ID, or phone number.

-Visualize your recognition ratio
+Visualize your customer recognition ratio

 Using the Profile Identifiers insight, you can see the percentage of profiles in the selected segment that have an email address, for example.
+This is a great way to measure your customer recognition ratio.

 The Profile Origin Insight complements this overview.
 When profiles are being created or imported, BlueConic stores details about customer’s origins in three Origin of profile properties.
 Use this insight to view customer segments by origin.
 This would let you examine and learn more about the segment of users who have a value for the "email address" profile property.